Guided Bone and Tissue Regeneration

 Gum disease has traditionally been treated by eliminating the gum pockets by trimming away the infected gum tissue and by re-contouring the uneven bone tissue.
 Although this is still an effective way of treating gum disease, new and more sophisticated procedures are used routinely today.
 One of these advancements is guided bone regeneration, also referred to as guided tissue regeneration.
 This procedure is used to stabilize endangered teeth or to prepare the jaw for dental implants.

 The effectiveness of the procedure generally depends on the patients willingness to follow a strict postoperative diet and careful oral care.
-Dr. Reef will help you determine if bone regeneration surgery is right for you.
+Drs.
+Reef and Villanueva will help you determine if bone regeneration surgery is right for you.

 Periodontal Associates of Lafayette

 Our Latest Patient Testimonials

 I used to have a huge phobia about going to the dentist, but when I went their office I was immediately at ease.
 They really have a calming effect on my when I come in.
 Also, a huge shout to Sarah who is my hygienist!
 She so awesome!

 - Bonnie M